COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Some doctors think BPS may be caused by abnormal changes in the lining of the bladder.
 But the cause isn't clear.
-Because of this, treatment focuses on helping to relieve symptoms.
-Your doctor may have you use a bladder diary( What is a PDF document? ) to record how often you urinate and about how much urine is released.

 The pain from BPS can be mild to severe but almost always goes away right after you urinate.
 Other symptoms of BPS include: